garethahealy/camel-file-loadbalancer/README.md

 camel-file-loadbalancer
 ===================
-Sample code to have multiple camel file uri routes, watching the same folder, i.e.: 'load balancer' for files
+Sample code to have multiple camel file uri routes (either in same context or different), watching the same folder, i.e.: 'load balancer' for files

 Current implementation works by the following logic: